Srg-Shv/S-bidirectional-synchronizer/README.md

 python bi_sync.py
 ```

 The script will read the directories specified in `bi-directories.txt` and start the synchronization process.
-It will log all activities, including copying, updating, and deleting files, to a log file named `bi-sync.log`.
+It will log all activities, including copying and updating files, to a log file named `bi-sync.log`.

 #### Step 4: Monitor the Log File
 You can check the `bi-sync.log` file for detailed logs of the synchronization process: